Prithviraj2511/GameOfTanks/README.md

 Open  terminal at computer 2 and 3 at file location Player and write command as following:-
 	command :- “python main.py”

-For more information kindly refer Documentation of this project
+For more information kindly refer <a href="https://github.com/Prithviraj2511/GameOfTanks/blob/master/Game%20of%20Tanks.docx">Documentation</a> of this project